cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Optional Component Attributes

-### Electronic Warfare (EWF)
+### Electronic Warfare (EWAR)

-EWF gives the vessel abilities to conduct electronic attacks against enemy weapons and ships.
-These are systems to be operated by personnel or a character with the Expertise Area <Software>, the Specialisation <Cyber Operations> may be a perquisite for more advanced systems and is definitely relevant to EWF.
+EWAR gives the vessel abilities to conduct electronic attacks against enemy weapons and ships.
+These are systems to be operated by personnel or a character with the Expertise Area <Software>, the specialization <Cyber Operations> may be a perquisite for more advanced systems and is definitely relevant to EWAR.

 The Value is represented as a modifier to the checks.
 The value can be positive or negative, depending on the quality.
 A zero is a quality.